 Colors of cremation diamonds from ashes

 Unlike natural diamonds, cremation diamonds from ashes with more vibrant colors are more expensive than their colorless counterparts.
 This is due to the extensive purification processes done to cremation diamonds.

 EverDear & Co. has three colors for your diamonds from cremation ashes.
 We have yellow, blue, and colorless cremation diamonds from the ashes of your loved ones.
 This is one way of letting you personalize this piece of memorial.

 EverDear & Co.’s yellow cremation diamonds are called the Golden Star.
-These have the cheapest prices and take the shortest to be produced at only three to four months.
+These have the cheapest prices and take the shortest to be produced at only five to six months.
 This is due to the presence of nitrogen in cremated ashes.
 This color would be perfect for you if you would like to think of your beloved as a star that will guide you and always will be there for you.

 Blue is the second color we have when turning cremation ashes into diamonds, called Azure Serenity.
-This takes slightly longer to be made compared to yellow cremation diamonds from ashes, at five to eight months.
+This takes slightly longer to be made compared to yellow cremation diamonds from ashes, at seven to ten months.
 In this process, the nitrogen content from the cremated ashes is removed and the element boron remains.
 Boron is responsible for the blue hue for these diamonds.
 This same element can also be found in the stars.

 Colorless cremation diamonds from ashes are often preferred because they have the most timeless look among all diamond colors.
 They can be paired with any outfit or any type of jewelry design.
 EverDear & Co.’s colorless diamonds from cremation ashes are also the most expensive because the ashes will have to go through the most extensive purification process.

 Carat weight of cremation diamonds from ashes